SSES – Stockholm School of Entrepreneurship

 Graduates of the Educator Lab will receive a certificate of completion issued by the Global Consortium of Entrepreneurship Centers (GCEC)

-who should join?
+who should join ?

-Any and all educators – whether you’re a new teacher, a seasoned professor, or somewhere in between – are welcome to explore how entrepreneurship education can enrich your classroom.
+Any and all educators – whether you’re a new teacher, a seasoned professor, or somewhere in between – are welcome to explore how our entrepreneurship education program can enrich your classroom.
 No previous entrepreneurial experience is necessary; all you need is an openness to fresh perspectives and a desire to engage learners in innovative ways.

 For example: